isabella232/release-notes.pt-BR/current.md

    * On devices running iOS 10 or newer, the UserNotifications framework is now used to schedule local notifications for apps that are linked to the UserNotifications.framework .
    * Fullscreen messages now use WKWebViews from WebKit.framework, which must be linked in your Xcode project.
    * Correção de um bug no qual a carga de click-through de push não podia ser usada como características para mensagens no aplicativo.
-   * Corrigido um problema de falha.
+   * Fixed a crash issue.
-* General - Fixed a bug where SDK data was synchronized to the paired watchOS app on every Analytics call.
+* Geral - Corrigido um erro no qual os dados do SDK eram sincronizados com o aplicativo WatchOS emparelhado em cada chamada do Analytics.

-**Android: Version 4.17.10**
+**Android: Versão 4.17.10**

 Data de lançamento: 20 de setembro de 2019